Monday, January 7, 2019

 But on to the storyline – with Arthur’s penchant for fantasy – ‘Blackmail has spent her entire adult life dedicated to The Third Party - a secret organization dedicated to moving humanity towards a future where hunger, poverty, and war no longer exist.
 An organization so dedicated to its ideals that the ends justify the means, no matter how atrocious.
 Her dedication has made her one of The Party’s top agents and they have tasked her with training a young woman, Jade, whom they believe has the potential to be just as good if not better than Blackmail.
 But when The Party sends them on a mission that goes horribly wrong it will forever change Blackmail, Jade, and The Third Party forever.’

-Considerable energy and entertainment from a very promising new author.
+Considerable energy and entertainment form a very promising new author!
+Grady Harp, December 18.